TBApknoob12MC/kindafl/README.md

 - **IO:** Read/write files, input from user.
 - **REPL:** Interactive shell to play with the language.
 - **Tiny standard library:** Just enough to make kfl work.
-- **Explicit lua interop:** Can call lua functions, but one should provide an interface for it to access the stack.
+- **lua interop:** Can call lua functions, but one should provide an interface for it to access the stack.
 ---

 ## Usage